fmahnke/resolv/README.md

 # resolv
 Parse resolv.conf in node.js

-Requiring and executing this model stores the info in resolv.conf to a JavaScript object.
+Requiring and executing this module stores the info in resolv.conf to a JavaScript object.

 ```shell